SAP-samples/upscale-commerce-open-payment-integration/postman/stripe/Hosted Fields/README.md

 d) Prepare the [Postman Environment](Hosted%20Fields/Stripe%20elements%20-%20HOSTED_FIELDS%20-%20CAPTURE_PER_SHIPMENT%20-%20OPF_Environment_Configuration.json) file so the collection can be imported with all your OPF Tenant and Stripe Test Account unique values.

 ## Create a Stripe Account ##
-You can Sign up for a free Stripe Test Account at https://dashboard.stripe.com/register.
+You can sign up for a free Stripe Test Account at https://dashboard.stripe.com/register.

 ## Creating the Merchant Account Group